Sujal1234/Code_Gym_Secy_Task/Game_Description.md

 ## Output Format
 On each turn both players must provide a single line of output specifying their move in the following format:
 `MOVE <direction> BOMB <x> <y> ATTACK <x> <y>` followed by a newline character.

-**Terminating with a newline character is necessary and very important to signal to the engine the end of your input.**
+* **Terminating with a newline character** is necessary and very important to signal to the engine the end of your input.

+* Make sure to **flush your output** to **stdout**.
+In C++ this can be done with: `fflush(stdout)` or to enter a newline character while simultaneously flushing the output send `std::endl` into `std::cout`.

+* You must send your output within **$1$ second** of receiving input from the engine.
+Failing to do so will result in an immediate loss.
+Note that failing to flush your output or failing to send a newline character to terminate your output may also lead to this.

 * `<direction>` must be one of the following strings: `UP`, `DOWN`, `LEFT`, `RIGHT`.
 * The `<x>` and `<y>` following `BOMB` are the coordinates of the cell you wish to bomb.
 If you cannot or do not wish to bomb any square then both of these integers must equal `-1`.